 Review a detailed description [.pdf] or complete an application [.doc].

-Contact Kelley Shell or Paula Martin for more information about any of these initiatives.
+Contact Kelley Shell, Paula Martin, or Lauren Aikin-Smith for more information about any of these initiatives.